Bancroft School Indoor Soccer League Rules & Regulations

 Any ejected coach will be suspended for the season.
 Full season suspension includes playoffs.

-Any damage against gym will result in full season suspension, plus the responsible party must pay all damages!
+Any damage to the field house will result in full season suspension, plus the responsible party must pay all damages!

 The offending party’s team is not allowed to participate until damages are paid in full.